By ·Updated July 2026

 Jacksonville and the North Coast

-Jacksonville has 8 indie roasters — the largest single-city count in the state.
+Jacksonville has 9 indie roasters — second only to Orlando for single-city count in the state.
 Bold Bean Coffee Roasters is the name that travels furthest outside Florida, with a long-running specialty cafe and roasting program in Riverside.
-Mechanism, Martin, Testament, Young Buck, 21 Queen Street, Pura Bean, and Jacksonville Coffee Co. fill out a deeper bench than most people outside northeast Florida realize.
+Mechanism, Martin, Testament, Young Buck, 21 Queen Street, Pura Bean, Brass Tacks, and Jacksonville Coffee Co. fill out a deeper bench than most people outside northeast Florida realize.

 Gainesville — the University of Florida town — has 5 of its own.
 Opus Coffee has been the city's longtime specialty fixture.
 Sweetwater Organic is the certified-organic name to know.
 Strongtree, Resident, and Afternoon Roasting round out a college-town scene that punches above its weight.